 What are the main differences between classroom and online teaching?

-From all the feedback we have seen there is not as much of a difference one would thing.
-This of course depends on the interface, but most of our teachers and student report the fact that they are not in the same room together to be a non-issues as long as you have a good sound quality and video.
-It takes some getting used to at first, but after a while you forget that there is a screen between you as have the class with your student.
+From all the feedback we have seen there is not as much of a difference one would think.
+This, of course, depends on the interface, but most of our teachers and student report the fact that they are not in the same room together to be a non-issue as long as you have a good sound quality and video.
+It takes some getting used to at first, but after a while, you forget that there is a screen between you as have the class with your student.
 Now, the one caveat in all this is that here at Live Lingua we focus very heavily on one-on-one classes.
 All this applies there.
 We have however found that it is much more difficult to give classes to a group online.
 Without being physically present in a room it is hard to do “crowd control” and on occasions – especially with kids – the class can get out of control.
 For our group classes always request that there is a supervisor/teacher physically present in the room in order to help alleviate this